apache/spark/docs/sql-programming-guide.md

 <div data-lang="scala"  markdown="1">
 Spark SQL can automatically infer the schema of a JSON dataset and load it as a DataFrame.
-This conversion can be done using one of two methods in a SQLContext:
+This conversion can be done using one of two methods in a `SQLContext`:

 * `jsonFile` - loads data from a directory of JSON files where each line of the files is a JSON object.
 * `jsonRDD` - loads data from an existing RDD where each element of the RDD is a string containing a JSON object.